qaquestio/QAQuestio/README.md

 QAQuestio is a personal search page that uses Q&A mechanisms to trigger lasting learning effects.
 QAQuestio helps to make everyday tasks and challenges more simple in a playful way.
 For further information refer to our About page.

 Terms: The QAQuestio app and code package are licensed under Open Source License GNU General Public License v3.
 Concept and content are licensed under CC BY-NC-SA 4.0.
 No responsibility is taken for any damage caused due to the website, app or code.
-For known issues refer to our Github repository.